-Firstly, getting tickets on third party resellers sites is significantly easier than on official sites.
-There are no such things as popups prompting you to add other items to your choice, no pages opening up, etc. You just select the product you want from the list, read the conditions and the inclusions, select a time for your visit and proceed to checkout.
+Firstly, the process of getting tickets on third party resellers sites is smoother.
+There are no such popups prompting you to add other items to your purchase, etc. You just select the product you want from the list, read the conditions and the inclusions, select a time for your visit and pay.
 You will get your tickets via email and you can even download the app (GetYourGuide has a great one) to keep your vouchers all in the same place.
 You even get a reminder about your activity a day before!

-Make sure to read my post A Completely Honest GetYourGuide Review to find out more about third party booking sites.
+Make sure to read my post A Completely Honest GetYourGuide Review.

 Way N. 3: Buy the London City Pass

-If you like the idea of getting your tickets to the various attractions you want to visit all at once and to save some pennies here and there, get a London City Pass.
-What I don’t like about city passes is that once you get them, you need to book a time slot for each and every attraction separately, which is a bit of a waste of time if you ask me.
+If you like the idea of getting your tickets to the various London attractions at once and to save some pennies here and there, get a London City Pass.
+Remember that once you have your city pass, you need to book a time slot for each and every attraction separately.

-Anyways, should you want to get a London Pass which also includes Madame Tussauds London tickets, these are the best options.
+Should you want to get a London Pass which also includes tickets to Madame Tussauds London, these are the best options:

-- London explorer pass – it starts at $81 USD for 3 attractions, and you can pick up to 7 attractions.
+London explorer pass – You can pick up to 7 attractions.
 The overall final savings can be of up to 35%.
 It has the most comprehensive list of attractions

-- London 5 attractions pass – you pay $80 US to access the 5 attractions managed by Merlin, aka London Eye, London Dungeon, Shrek’s Adventure, Sea Life and Madame Tussauds.
+London 5 attractions pass – You can access 5 attractions managed by Merlin, aka London Eye, London Dungeon, Shrek’s Adventure, Sea LIFE and Madame Tussauds.

-GOOD TO KNOW: There also is a combo ticket for Madame Tussauds, London Eye and Sea Life on sale for little over $76 USD.
+There also is a combo ticket for Madame Tussauds, London Eye and Sea LIFE on sale.
 You can get it here.

 Other Useful Information For Visiting Madame Tussauds London